twojay-dn/streamlit_services/resource/prompt/gen_hint_list.md

 - Your hints are not allowed to be the same.
 - Your hints must be related to {target_word}.
 Use words and expressions that are related to {target_word}.
 - Your response should understandable for kindergarten students. the text should be contains word and expressions for kindergarten students.
-- Each hint should be very short and concise, within 14 words.
+- Each hint should be very short and concise. write each hint in 10 words or less.
-- Enclose each hint in double quotes.
+- Enclose each hint in double quotes write each hint in a sentence format of python.
-- If you're need to write {target_word}, you must write this as "this".
+- If you're need to write {target_word}, you must write this as "this" or "it" or other pronoun.
 - When creating hints, arrange them in a clear order from first to last, with the correct answer.
 The clearer the answer, the later it should be.
-- Just write each hint in a sentence.

 ## Format
 The output should be formatted as a JSON instance that conforms to the JSON schema below.

 As an example, for the schema {"properties": {"foo": {"title": "Foo", "description": "a list of  strings", "type": "array", "items": {"type": "string"}}}, "required": ["foo"]}
 the object {"foo": ["bar", "baz"]} is a well-formatted instance of the schema.
 The object {"properties": {"foo": ["bar", "baz"]}} is not well-formatted.

 Here is the output schema: